 Town loses 'heart' after iconic plane removed for repairs

-The absence of Managaweka’s DC-3, one of New Zealand’s most iconic roadside attractions, has put the town in the middle of what feels like a heart transplant, one resident says.
+The absence of Mangaweka’s DC-3, one of New Zealand’s most iconic roadside attractions, has put the town in the middle of what feels like a heart transplant, one resident says.

 The DC-3 put the small central North Island town on the map and had been a landmark for travellers on State Highway 1 for nearly four decades.
 It was taken away to undergo repairs last Thursday.